YehEmily/OSSGame/README.md

 * And more to come...

 ### Aspirations
-I want this game to be entertaining and beautiful - the kind of game that a lot of people might want to play for a significant amount of time.
+I want this game to be entertaining and beautiful.
 My plan for the gameplay is that a player will first see a Menu screen, where they can choose to start a new game or load an old one (how games will be saved is something I still need to figure out).
-Starting a new game will bring the player to another screen, where their "pet" will be.
-Every few minutes, the "pet" will ask the player to play a random game.
-If the "pet" wins the game, it will gain 1x the experience points associated with the game, and if the player wins, it will gain 2x the experience points (because regardless of what it is, we learn more by losing than by winning).
-Once the "pet" has gained enough experience points, it will "evolve" and the game will end.
-There are a lot of details I think I'm not considering, but I'm sure I'll be able to figure them out when I start writing the game.
+Starting a new game will bring the player to another screen, where their "Oliner" will be.
+Every few minutes, the "Oliner" will ask the player to play a random game.
+If the "Oliner" wins the game, it will gain 1x the experience points associated with the game, and if the player wins, it will gain 2x the experience points (because regardless of what it is, we learn more by losing than by winning!).
+Once the "Oliner" has gained enough experience points, it will "evolve" and the game will end.

-In addition, I realize that Java is less conducive to game development than some other languages, but I ultimately decided to pursue the games in Java anyway because I need to be able to use Java proficiently in the summer.
-Besides, Java GUIs are a confusing and amazing mess that I'd like to master eventually.

 ### Semester Schedule
 **Week of Feb.
 13**: Write rough but playable drafts of a simple game to toy with ideas